 This post may contain affiliate links.
 Which means we may earn a commission if you decide to make a purchase through our links.
 Please read our disclosure for more info.

-In the 2012 presidential campaign, Mitt Romney pointed to the rise in food stamp usage as evidence of failed economic policies.
+In the 2012 presidential campaign, Mitt Romney pointed to the rise in food stamp usage as evidence of failed economic policies and poorly allocated government assistance.
 As he put it: “The numbers on food stamps are really revealing.
 When the president took office, 32 million people were on food stamps.
 And now that number is 15 million higher, almost 50% higher.
 Now, 47 million people on food stamps.
 You’ve got Americans falling into poverty under this president.”

 Was Mitt Romney right?
 Can we blame the Obama Administration for the sharp rise in food stamp usage?

 Let’s take a look.
 The rise in food stamp usage during and after the Great Recession is stunning.
 From 2006 to 2010, the number of Americans receiving food stamp support increased sharply, and it remained elevated in 2013.

 Why exactly has there been such a sharp rise in food stamp usage?
 Is it general economic weakness?
 Failed economic policies?
 What do the data say?

 The USDA provides state-level information on food stamp usage, so we can see exactly where food stamp program enrollment increased the most.
 Here is the growth in food stamp usage from 2006 to 2009, with darker red states those that had the largest increase:

 The four states with the largest increase in food stamp usage during the Great Recession were Arizona, Florida, Idaho, and Nevada.
 Those four states also saw steep declines in house prices.
 Is this a systematic pattern?

 The following map shows the decline in house prices across the United States, with states in darker red where house prices crashed the most: